 Local Advice: Two Redwood Groves for Kids

 Both Armstrong Woods State Natural Preserve (17000 Armstrong Woods Road, Guerneville) and Land Path’s Grove of Old Trees (17599 Fitzpatrick Road, Occidental) have nature trails that are perfect for toddlers and take about an hour to meander around.
 Both have plenty of picnicing options options as well.

 Bonus: Beat the Heat in Fall

-Austin Creek State Recreation Area is usually way too hot during the summer to have a pleasant hike.
+Austin Creek State Recreation Area (End of Armstrong Woods Road) is usually way too hot during the summer to have a pleasant hike.
 However, in the fall and winter this beautiful valley behind Armstrong woods is refreshing change of pace.
 Starting a Gilliam Creek Trailhead, follow Schoolhouse Creek to Gilliam Creek, and return by East Austin Creek Fire Road.
 This 4.4 mile loop is a bit steep on the return.
 Our 6 year old hiked the whole thing but our 4 year old needed a ride for the last mile and a half.